 What do Children’s Champions do?

 The key role of the Children’s Champion network is to help ensure the campaign message is heard at the local level.
 As a Children’s Champion you will regularly contact your MP (including meeting them face-to-face and writing letters or emails), engage with your local media, and raise awareness of our campaigns in your constituency.
 It’s crucial that we make sure MPs understand just how much their constituents care about children’s rights and keeping children safe.

 What support will I receive as a Children’s Champion?

 You don’t need to be an expert to join the network.
 We’ll give you all the support you need, including the latest campaign information, background reading on the campaign issue, and guidance on how to engage your local MP and media.

 We provide regular training opportunities including face-to-face events and conference calls, and we’re also here to support you and answer any questions you may have.
-You can also join a Children’s Champion Facebook group where you’ll find out the latest information about our campaigns, chat to us and chat to other Children’s Champions about their activities.
+You can also join the Children’s Champion Facebook group where you’ll find out the latest information about our campaigns, find opportunities and chat to us and chat to other Children’s Champions about their activities.